AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/effects/shape-generator.md

 To create a mask:

 1. Press <Keys.SoftKey>Mask FX</Keys.SoftKey> on the Shapes and Effects menu (Diamond 9 has a dedicated <Keys.HardKey>Mask FX</Keys.HardKey> button - press twice to turn all attributes on in the mask).
 2. The Attribute Bank buttons (Position, Colour etc) will flash.
 Choose which attributes you want to mask by toggling the buttons on and off.
 3. If no fixtures are selected the mask will apply to all fixtures.
 If you only want it to apply to certain fixtures, select them now.
 4. Press <Keys.SoftKey>Create Mask Shape</Keys.SoftKey>.
 (The <Keys.SoftKey>Create Mask FX</Keys.SoftKey> button will mask both shapes and pixel map effects.)
 5. You should see the mask taking effect on the output - if you store it in a playback, the playback will stop the shapes it's set to mask while it is active.

 - The <Keys.SoftKey>Clear mask from programmer</Keys.SoftKey> button will remove any mask shapes or mask effects from the programmer for all fixtures.

-- This function replaces the <strong>Block Shapes</strong> function of previous versions.
+- This function replaces the **Block Shapes** function of previous versions.
 Shows containing Block Shapes from previous versions will load and work as expected, but the block shapes will be renamed "Mask".

 - The personality library may need updating for this to work.